Takoma Langley Crossroads Transit Center: a critical evaluation

 -- Station bus route map

 Service building.
-The station includes a small service building open from 7 am to 7 pm with a very small waiting room, easy to access restrooms, a transit information rack, and a service window.
+The station includes a small service building open from 7 am to 7 pm Monday through Friday and 8 am to 4 pm on Saturday and Sunday, with a very small waiting room, easy to access restrooms, a transit information rack, and a service window.
 The station has one or more attendants on-site when the building is open.

 Bus station area.
 It's an open air station, with two metal roof sections as a canopy, with some shade panels.
 One roof section is partly open to the sky ("skylight").
 The station makes heavy use of stainless steel and glass, with a mix of traditional and red colored concrete.
 The bus bay area is comparable to the "bus yards" at Metrorail stations, but with updated facilities.